Vuader/tipam/README.rst

 Adding a prefix, creates the prefix in the IPAM, and always makes it available by setting `free=True`.

-Now that a prefix has been added to the IPAM, you can *allocate* a prefix:
+Now that a prefix has been added to the IPAM, you can *allocate* a prefix from it:

 ..code:: bash